Bridging Graph Position Encodings for Transformers with Weighted Graph-Walking Automata: Experiments

 Our first experiment tests how well these various non-sinusoidal graph PEs perform on MT from English to Vietnamese.
 To test GAPE, we use the adjacency matrix of the directed path graph of $n$ vertices, where $n$ is the number of tokens in the input sequence, and use $k = 512$.
 We also initialize $\initial_{:,1}$ with a normal initialization and set all other columns of $\initial$ to 0 in order to force the WGWA to start walking the path graph from its first node.

-For LAPE and SA, we represent a sentence of $n$ tokens with a cycle graph of $n$ vertices and take the eigenvectors corresponding to the 20 smallest eigenvalues of its Laplacian.
-We use the cycle graph because its Laplacian eigenvectors form the columns of the DFT matrix \citep{davis-circulant} which \citet{bronstein-geodl} note to share a similar structure with Transformer's original sinusoidal encodings.
-The sinusoidal encodings would be approximated by the graph's Laplacian eigenvectors, which would confirm the suggestion that the Laplacian eigenvectors of a graph are a generalization of the sinusoidal encodings \citep{dwivedi-benchmarking}.
+For LAPE, we experiment with two different graphs: the path graph of $n$ vertices and the cycle graph of $n$ vertices.
+We use the path graph to explore the suggestion that the Laplacian eigenvectors of the path graph are a natural generalization of the sinusoidal encodings \citep{dwivedi-benchmarking}.
+We also experiment with the cycle graph because its Laplacian eigenvectors form the columns of the DFT matrix \citep{davis-circulant} which \citet{bronstein-geodl} note to share a similar structure with Transformer's original sinusoidal encodings.
+LAPE with the path graph is denoted by $\text{LAPE-P}$ while LAPE with the cycle graph is denoted by $\text{LAPE-C}$.
+For SA, we use the cycle graph.

 However, the sinusoidal encoding for a node $u$ in a sequence does not depend on the length of the sequence, but LAPE for a node $u$ does.
-So, to try to obtain a better fit to sinusoidal encodings, we try an additional variant of LAPE, which we call $\text{LAPE}_{10\text{K}}$, where the cycle graph is fixed with $10,000$ vertices in which the path graph representing the input sentence can be embedded.
+So, to try to obtain a better fit to sinusoidal encodings, we try an additional variant of LAPE, which we call $\text{LAPE-C}_{10\text{K}}$, where the cycle graph is fixed with $10,000$ vertices in which the path graph representing the input sentence can be embedded.

 For RW, we use the path graph of 1024 vertices (the transformer's maximum input length) with a $20$-hop neighborhood.
-SPD+C uses the same path graph as RW and uses a shortest path distance embedding size of 256 and a degree embedding size of 2 since any node in the path graph can have a maximum degree of only 2.
+SPD+C uses the same path graph as RW and uses a shortest path distance embedding size of 256 and a degree embedding size of 2 since any node in the path graph can have a maximum degree of 2.

+The results are shown in the first column of \cref{table:graph-performance}.
+We see that GAPE achieves a higher BLEU score than every other graph PE and very nearly matches the original sinusoidal PEs of \citet{vaswani-attention}, giving empirical evidence confirming \cref{proposition:sinusoidal-pe} and establishing GAPE as a generalization of sinusoidal PEs.
+Further, despite previous speculations on the connection between eigenvectors of the cycle graph Laplacian and the sinusoidal encodings, LAPE-P, LAPE-C, LAPE-C$_{\text{10K}}$, and SA underperform.
+While the eigenvectors of the path and cycle graph Laplacians are indeed sinusoidal, it appears they are unable to recover the performance of the original transformer's PE in practice.